Discover Your Defense When Charged With Bank Fraud

 Examples of bank fraud include:

-- Deposit account fraud: Deposit account fraud, also called check kiting, occurs when a bank records an in-transit or non-existent cash it into a bank account.
+- Deposit account fraud: Deposit account fraud, also called check kiting, occurs when a bank records an in-transit or non-existent cash into a bank account.
 One example of this type of bank fraud is when a person pays with a fraudulent check or withdraws from an account and the bank pays based on the unfunded deposit.

 - Falsification of loan applications: Falsification of loan applications is a type of crime that involves misrepresenting information on, for example, a mortgage or a business loan application in order to secure approval of the loan.
 This type of bank fraud is also known as mortgage fraud or loan fraud.